Flight delays suck.

 What to do when your flight is delayed?

-There is nothing complicated about it.
-But when you are at the airport.
-With few hundred (or thousand) people around you, who have just learned that their flight is delayed or cancelled.
-Well, in environment like this it’s easy to start feeling lost in these kind of situations.
+In most situatins there is nothing complicated about it.
+But... when you are at the airport.
+With few hundred (or thousand) people around you, all of who have just learned that their flight is delayed or cancelled.

 So save this guide for later, and you’ll always be prepared!

 If it’s a connecting flight booked together with this flight, then again you have nothing to worry about.
-Because the airline will take care of that by most likely putting you on another flight for free and you’ll be taken to your destination.
+Because the airline will take care of that.
+Most likely you'll be put on another flight for free and taken to your destination.

-If it’s a flight that was booked separately, then most probably you will have to deal with all the consequences yourself.
+If it’s a flight that was booked separately, then it's harder.

 If you are still at home when you learn that your flight is delayed, check your flight status on the website of the airport you are flying from.
 If it’s just an hour or two, you can spend a bit more time at home and then proceed to the airport as planned.